 Lord, help us be a great church.
 A church, a people who would selflessly give of our lives for service to others.
 Only You can do this, Lord.
-Your Word is declared, by Your Spirit we pray will continue to mould and change us.
+Your Word is declared, but Your Spirit we pray will continue to speak to us, mould and change us.
 We thank You, we pray all this in Jesus’ Name, Amen!

 We are looking for sermon transcribers/transcript reviewers.